TheThingsIndustries/lorawan-stack-docs/doc/content/reference/federated-auth/oidc/microsoft-entra.md

 ## Disclaimer

-The Open ID implementation of [Microsoft Entra](https://entra.microsoft.com/) does not require the email ID of the microsoft user to be verified.
+The Open ID implementation of [Microsoft Entra](https://entra.microsoft.com/) does not require the email ID of the microsoft to be verified.
 This could lead to potential security issues since the user's email is not verified.
-Admins must make sure that microsoft users who login to {{% tts %}} do not have access to update their email so that the email cannot be spoofed.
+Admins must make sure that users who login to {{% tts %}} do not have access to update their email so that the email cannot be spoofed.

 ## Configuring the Provider in Microsoft Entra